 Connect MySQL Server

-We will use mysqlserver tools to connect MySQL daemon. mysql is most used command line tool to connect and manage MySQL server.
+We will use MySQL server tools to connect MySQL daemon. mysql is the most used command-line tool to connect and manage a MySQL server.
 We will connect server by running mysql command with sudo which means with root privileges.

 $ sudo mysql -u root

-Other way to connect MySQL daemon is providing password with -p parameter
+Another way to connect MySQL daemon is by providing a password with

 MySQL List/Show Databases

 show databases to list databases.
 Using semicolon at the end of the command is important otherwise the command will fail.

 List Databases From Bash without Entering MySQL Shell